csm nigeria emergency 999.1106 1 e0e2f79996

 Project Number: 162.1012

-The population of Nigeria is marked by humanitarian disasters.
-The terror of the Islamist organization Boko Haram has driven more than 2.5 million people to flee their homes and increasingly frequent natural disasters are causing hardship and suffering.
+Nigeria's population is characterized by humanitarian disasters.
+The terror of the Islamist organization Boko Haram has driven more than 2.5 million people to flee their homes since 2009 and increasingly frequent natural disasters are causing hardship and suffering.
 Mission 21 and its partner organizations and churches support the people affected by these disasters with vital emergency aid.
 They also help to rebuild destroyed infrastructure and livelihoods and provide training in disaster preparedness.
 They also provide urgently needed support in the event of natural disasters, such as drought or flooding.
+Due to the flood disaster in fall 2024, Mission 21 is stepping up its support for the affected population, particularly in collaboration with its partner church EYN.

 Background information